NOMN

 12 independent layers, each running its own rhythm generator, perforation filter, and pitch pattern.
 All streaming, all real-time, all synchronized to DAW transport.

-Layers coordinate through 5 interaction modes: synchronized breathing, complementary hocketing (layers fill each other's gaps), cascading canon-like entries, monophonic single-voice priority, or full independence.
+Layers coordinate through 5 interaction modes: full independence, rhythmic inversion (where one layer rests, the next attacks), complementary hocketing (layers fill each other's gaps), synchronized breathing, or monophonic single-voice priority.
 A composite density model normalizes output across all engine combinations so that switching algorithms preserves perceived density — the texture changes, not the weight.
 The layer interaction mode transforms the same algorithm settings into dramatically different textures.

 An Echo State Network sits above the engine as a meta-generative layer.
 It reads musical features from RESERVOIR's own output — density, regularity, interval size, pitch range, syncopation, swing, polyphony, contour — and produces slowly drifting modulation biases across pitch, rhythm, and texture dimensions.
 The reservoir holds temporal echoes of the music's recent past; new modulation emerges from the interference of those decaying traces — the same principle Schillinger described as the interaction of periodicities, now operating at the level of compositional evolution rather than note-level rhythm.
 A single Evolution Rate knob controls how quickly the network responds.
 At zero it's nearly frozen; at full it drifts freely, introducing momentum, chromatic pull, timbral shift, and rhythmic tension that emerge from the music itself rather than from random modulation.